emmett2020/emmett/README.md

 | config    | Contains configurations for some popular tools I used          |

-# How to use this project

-## 1. Config developing environment
+# Development environment configuration

 This project is organized as a collection of subprojects, each designed for a specific purpose and may have its own dependencies.
-Generally, a Linux platform and a compiler supporting C++20 or later are required.
+Generally, a `Linux`` platform and a compiler supporting `C++20` or later are required.
 Specific environmental configuration requirements depend on the subproject.
-Some more complex subprojects may provide documentation for environment setup scripts.
+Some more complex subprojects may provide documentations or scripts for environment setup.
 Despite this modularity, most sub-projects [use this development environment](./doc/config_ubuntu_develop_environment.md).
 You should prioritize configuring the environment and then compile the subprojects.

-## 2. Build sub-projects
+# Build sub-projects

 Once the environment meets the requirements, the **typical** compilation process is as follows:
 ```bash